 5 Best alternatives to braces wax

-Dental wax works the best on braces and sticks well.
+Dental wax works best on braces and sticks well.
 Some alternatives can do the same, but they can’t do as well as orthodontic wax.
 But, you can definitely try one of the following.

 1. Dental Silicone